TechnicalUserX/proximoth/README.md

 ![](/images/proximoth_banner.png)
 # Proximoth
 ### Control Frame Attack Vulnerability Detection Tool
-Proximoth performs `Control Frame Attack` to detect vulnerability of Wi-Fi devices.
+Proximoth performs `Control Frame Attack` to detect the vulnerability of Wi-Fi devices.

 Control Frame Attack lets the attacker find out whether the target device is in proximity with the limitation of Wi-Fi antennas' scan range.